-Current Water Restriction: Stage 3
+Current Water Restriction: Stage 2

 Full list of watering restrictions:

-- Waste of water is prohibited.
+Waste of water is prohibited.
 Waste includes allowing water to puddle or run off a property, operating a sprinkler system with broken or misaligned heads, and failing to repair leaks.

-Irrigation with soaker hose and drip irrigation system is allowed on any day before 10 a.m. or after 8 p.m.
+Irrigation with soaker hose and drip irrigation system is allowed on any day before 10 a.m. or after 5 p.m.

-- Irrigation with hand-held bucket or hand-held hose is allowed on any day and at any time.
+Irrigation with hand-held bucket or hand-held hose is allowed on any day and at any time.

 Irrigation of plants in inventory at commercial nurseries is allowed on any day and at any time.

 Irrigation of vegetable gardens using hand-held bucket, hand-held hose, soaker hose or drip irrigation is allowed on any day and at any time.

 Swimming pools located outdoors should be covered when not in use to minimize evaporative losses.

-- Operation of outdoor aesthetic water features is prohibited.
+Filling new outdoor aesthetic water features is prohibited.

-- Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week.
+Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week.

 Other non-essential water uses are allowed but all reasonable measures shall be taken to limit the use.

-- Vehicle washing is restricted as follows:
+Vehicle washing is restricted as follows:

-- Charity car washes are prohibited unless held at a commercial car wash.
+Charity car washes are prohibited unless held at a commercial car wash.

-- Non-commercial vehicle washing is allowed one day per week and must be done using a hand-held bucket or hand-held hose equipped with a positive shutoff device.
+Non-commercial vehicle washing is allowed one day per week and must be done using a hand-held bucket or hand-held hose equipped with a positive shutoff device.

 Commercial vehicle washing is allowed on any day and at any time.

 Irrigation of golf courses and athletic fields is restricted as follows:

-Irrigation of out-of-play areas such as entryways and areas around clubhouses shall follow general Stage 3 irrigation restrictions.
+Irrigation of out-of-play areas such as entryways and areas around clubhouses shall follow general Stage 2 irrigation restrictions.

-- Irrigation of in-play areas shall follow general Stage 3 irrigation restrictions unless an irrigation conservation plan has been submitted and approved by the director.
+Irrigation of in-play areas shall follow general Stage 2 irrigation restrictions unless an irrigation conservation plan has been submitted and approved by the director.
 If the general irrigation restrictions are being followed, alternative days may be requested to accommodate field usage schedules.

 Alliance Water is a Regional Water Authority that was formed for the purpose of resolving the long-term water needs of its Participants.
 Alliance Water is comprised of the cities of Kyle, San Marcos and Buda, along with the Canyon Regional Water Authority which represents County Line Special Utility District (SUD), Crystal Clear SUD, Martindale WSC, and Green Valley SUD.

-The City of San Marcos pumps groundwater from the Edwards Aquifer.
+Edwards Aquifer Authority The City of San Marcos pumps groundwater from the Edwards Aquifer.
 The Edwards Aquifer Authority (EAA) manages and regulates the Aquifer.

-The City of San Marcos pumps surface water from Canyon Lake.
+Guadalupe-Blanco River Authority The City of San Marcos pumps surface water from Canyon Lake.
 These water rights are governed by the Guadalupe-Blanco River Authority (GBRA).